NerdGr8/base-authenticated-net-api/README.md

-### How to run this
+### How to run use this

+Clone Repo
-Update connection strings in the appSettings.json file.
+Update connection strings in the appSettings.json file and Docker-Compose.yaml

-open folder in terminal.
+Open solution folder in terminal.
 Run the following commands:

 ``
-dotnet ef migrations add "Initial Create" dotnet ef database update
+dotnet ef migrations add "Initial Create"

+dotnet ef database update
 ``